ofmooseandmen/halo/zeroconf/README.md

 ## Building from Source

 You need [JDK-8](http://openjdk.java.net/projects/jdk8/) or higher to build Zeroconf.
-Zeroconf can be built with Gradle using the following command.
+Zeroconf can be built with Gradle using the following command:

 ```
 ./gradlew clean build